 Architecture recommendations and data-processing techniques with Azure Synapse Analytics.
-This article of ours provides two architecture recommendations, besides showing how they can be implemented and how data are provided for visualization.
+This article of ours provides two architecture recommendations, besides showing how they ca be implemented an how data are provided for visualization.

 In addition to data ingestion, data processing in the Industrial Internet of Things (IIoT) is still a major challenge for many companies.
 How companies successfully implement IoT projects, and what a successful 6-point plan looks like, can be read here.
-An easy start in connecting industrial devices to the cloud has been described here.
 Also shown is how IoT Central can be used to read an industrial robot's data from an OPC-UA server and deposit the data using Azure Blob Storage.

 Industrial demand for cloud computing platforms such as Microsoft Azure is growing steadily.
 The resultant scalability and available IoT stack allow rapid ingestion, processing and analysis of industrial data from sources such as SCADA, as well as connection of different ERP & MES systems.